 Lunar Hot Tent

 We started with small models and worked up to 1/4 scale before final construction.

-Frank led the design and fabrication of the wooden frame and I led the fabric component, but all processes were highly collaborative.
+I led the design and fabrication of the fabric component and Frank led the wooden frame, but all processes were highly collaborative.

 ❹ Construction